hinerm/llm-instructions/copilot/imagej2.md

 # ImageJ2 Development Guide for AI Agents

+> **Related files**: Start with `scijava-foundation.md` for shared concepts.
+See `imagej-common.md` for the data model, `imglib2.md` for image data structures, and `scijava-common.md` for the plugin framework details.

 ## Project Overview

 ImageJ2 is a **gateway aggregator** that bundles the complete ImageJ2 ecosystem.
 This repository contains minimal source code (only `src/main/java/net/imagej/{ImageJ.java, Main.java, app/ToplevelImageJApp.java}`) but coordinates a complex plugin-based architecture through Maven dependencies.